Alzheimer’s wandering is dangerous

 Once enrolled, your older adult will get a wearable ID that allows people and law enforcement to identify a found senior and contact you.
 You can also call a 24/7 toll-free support line if you need to report your older adult missing.

-You may also want to contact local law enforcement agencies to ask if they offer Silver Alert or similar programs that help caregivers locate missing older adults.
+You may also want to contact local law enforcement agencies to ask if they offer Silver Alert or similar programs that help families locate missing older adults.

 6. Have them wear a GPS device at all times